Data Privacy and Security in Tot

 The text you type into Tot is stored securely by Apple in iCloud and allows your data to sync across platforms.
 We do not have access to this iCloud data.
 In fact, we don't even know where it's stored, and that's for the best.

 Your data is also backed up automatically and is stored as unencrypted JSON in a place that's not accessible by most apps (the secure app container).
 We do not recommend storing secrets in Tot because applications with Full Disk Access (such as Terminal, BBEdit, Transmit, etc.) can access these backups.
 You can view the unencrypted files using the File > Show Automatic Backups… menu item.
-In a future release, we will provide an option to disable automatic backups.
+Beginning with Tot 1.5, the following command line option will disable automatic backups.

 We don’t collect or send data regarding your device, Tot version, or usage patterns.
 Tot doesn’t even have sandbox entitlements that allow reading or writing to the network.
 The only network access is done by Apple and can be disabled in Settings by turning off iCloud completely or turning off iCloud Drive for Tot.